12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 📅 Reservations: Not Accepted

-Bar La Plata is a true classic in the heart of the Gothic Quarter, and it’s one of those traditional tapas spots where simplicity reigns supreme.
+Bar La Plata is a true classic in the heart of the Gothic Quarter, and it’s a traditional tapas spots where simplicity reigns supreme.

 Some of the standout dishes are the fried anchovies, pan con tomate, botifarra sausage, and fresh tomato salad.
 They are so simple yet so delicious!

-The local vibe here is unbeatable, and it’s been a favorite of locals and celebrities, including Anthony Bourdain, Bono, and Jamie Oliver.
+The local vibe at La Plata is unbeatable, and it’s been a favorite of locals and celebrities, including Anthony Bourdain, Bono, and Jamie Oliver.

 6. Bodega Biarritz 1881